mlidbom/Compze/Website/paradigms/semantic-events/aggregate-inheritance.md

 Do you see it?
 Generic covariance! `IEnumarable<string>` is assignable to `IEnumerable<object>` and assignability is how we route events with Semantic Events.
 Eureka!
 Well it turns out it works.
 (But requires a lot of major refactorings within Compze which are still ongoing.)

-Rather than try to twist english into a language capable of expressing it, which I'm finding unmanageable, I'll use C#.
+Rather than try to twist english into a language capable of expressing what I'm talking about, which I'm finding unmanageable, I'll use C#.

 [!code-csharp[](aggregate-inheritance.cs#noises1wrapped)]
 So the wrapping interfaces, which take a type parameter, tell us which class published the event.
 A `Cat` or a `Dog` instance (assuming `Animal` is abstract).
 The inner event is the real event that contains all the specifics of what happened.